hahe050305/Pen-It_Digitally/README.md

 coupled along with the visually appealing CSS and major concepts of CSS like:

-    (positioning) -> Used in styling the add button and for perfect placement in the webpage.
+(positioning) -> Used in styling the add button and for psoitioning it in the webpage.
 (Z-index) -> To avoid the overlap between the cards and the background image.
 (two div's) -> To hide the content in the background and display the welcome pop-up (set in the block mode for full-screen coverage)

 The overall layout of this project is scaffolded into three main section: